sjmarsh/spare-parts-angular/README.md

  - Add validation to the search criteria
  - Fields Chips not disabled for fields that have been used in the filters.
  - Fields Chips check marks are not working as expected.
 Need to override out-of-the-box behaviour.
- - Search Results Grid should have expanders to reveal Part Attributes (if they exist for the part).
+ - ~~Search Results Grid should have expanders to reveal Part Attributes (if they exist for the part).~~
  - Improve Test Coverage.
 ### - Other
  - Cleanup Console Logs.

+---

 ## Development server